liua13/Blog/README.md

-# Blog
+# Version1

-Annie Liu's personal website and blog built using Jekyll
+Version 1 of my personal website & blog built using Jekyll